 Have a go at drawing your own room in God’s house.
 It’s good to think about ways we can include talking and thinking about sickness and death as part of our normal time with children so that they are equipped with language and symbols and faith when they need it.

 A really brilliant book for anyone wanting to learn about caring for sick and bereaved families is Supporting Dying Children and their Families: A handbook for Christian Ministry by Paul Nash, SPCK.
 It includes lots of case studies as Paul is the Senior Chaplain at Birmingham Childrens’ Hospital, and leads a team giving excellent spiritual care for the children, families and staff involved there.
+There are also videos of these stories read by Bear Grylls.

 We finished with a version of 1 Corinthians 13 from the TGLV (the Toddler Group Leaders’ Version written especially for the event)